tosdr/tosback-versions/Instagram/Terms of Service.md

     We use data from Instagram and other Facebook Company Products, as well as from third-party partners, to show you ads, offers, and other sponsored content that we believe will be meaningful to you.
 And we try to make that content as relevant as all your other experiences on Instagram.

 *   **Research and innovation.**
-    We use the information we have to study our Service and collaborate with others on research to make our Service better and contribute to the well-being of our community.
+    We use the information we have to develop, test, and improve our Service and collaborate with others on research to make our Service better and contribute to the well-being of our community.
+This includes analyzing the data we have about our users and understanding how people use our Services, for example by conducting surveys and testing and troubleshooting new features.